Kesin11/Firestore-simple/README.md

 ```

-# Fallback to use original firestore
+# Fallback to use original Firestore document
 Unfortunately firestore-simple does not support all the features of Firestore, so sometimes you may want to use raw collection references or document references.

-In this case, you can get raw collection reference from FirestoreSimpleCollection using `collectionRef` also document reference using `docRef(docId)`.
+In this case, you can get raw collection reference from Collection using `collectionRef` also document reference using `docRef(docId)`.

 ```ts
 const firestoreSimple = new FirestoreSimple(firestore)